 The Company's Option Plan first became effective in 1996 and was subsequently amended and restated in 2003 and 2004.
-The Board of Directors adopted an amendment to the current Option Plan on February 9, 2006 which did not require stockholder approval.
+The Board of Directors adopted an amendment to the current Option Plan on February 9, 2006 which did not require shareholder approval.
 The Board also adopted the proposed Option Plan Amendment on February 9, 2006.
-The proposed Option Plan Amendment, increasing the number of shares that may be granted under the Company's Third Amended and Restated Option Plan, and amending such other provisions as described in this Proxy Statement, will not be effective unless and until approved by the stockholders.
+The proposed Option Plan Amendment, increasing the number of shares that may be granted under the Company's Third Amended and Restated Option Plan, will not be effective unless and until approved by the stockholders.
 Awards of incentive options may be granted under the Company's Third Amended and Restated Option Plan until February 9, 2016.
 No other awards may be granted under the Company's Third Amended and Restated Option Plan after the date that is 10 years from the date of stockholder approval.